 As I waited for the pedestrian lights to change, Ao started waving in the direction of Camp Matsumoto, on the other side of the street to my left.
 I quickly took a look.

-"I'm waving to Mr. Moriya, Mama.
-He is Aya's father.
-Do you remember when I told you about Aya?"
+"He's Mr. Moriya.
+He's Aya's father.
+Do you remember when I told you about meeting and playing with Aya last Saturday and Sunday?"

 I kneeled down and made Ao turn towards me.